ahallicks/email-weather-widget/README.md

  - Generate a local SSL key to use if you want it available on https.
 I followed [the instructions here](https://hackernoon.com/set-up-ssl-in-nodejs-and-express-using-openssl-f2529eab5bb)
  - Run `npm i`
- - RUn `npm start` or, as I like to do when working on things locally with node use `nodemon index.js` (`npm i -g nodemon`), which will live reload the index.js script when you save it
+ - Run `npm start` or, as I like to do when working on things locally with node use `nodemon index.js` (`npm i -g nodemon`), which will live reload the index.js script when you save it

 ## To Do